blythed/blythed.github.io/_posts/2022-10-13-Packaging-Deep-Learning-Models-with-Dill.md

     return self.function(output)
 ```

-We are hoping to have saved the source, code.
+We are hoping to have saved the source code.
 Let's try reloading the model, as per the docs, like this:

 ```python
 import dill